17 Things Worth Knowing Before Your Okavango Delta Safari

 4. The 20 kg soft-bag limit is non-negotiable.

 Light aircraft transfers to Delta lodges enforce a strict 20 kg limit including camera gear.
 Soft bags only — no hard suitcases, no wheels, no rolling bags.
-Leave excess luggage at your Maun hotel (most will store it free for guests).
-This rule is not flexible.
-I've seen people forced to leave bags on the tarmac.
+Leave excess luggage at your Maun hotel (most store it free for guests).
+This rule does not bend.
+Travelers have been forced to leave bags on the tarmac.

 5. Bring a fleece.
 Seriously.

-A $200 pair of 10x42 binoculars will enhance your experience more than a $3,000 camera.
-Most wildlife is at a distance, and binoculars let you watch behavior — the lion stalking, the bird fishing, the elephant communicating — that a camera can't capture.
-Bring both, but if you have to choose, binoculars.
+A $200 pair of 10x42 binoculars will enhance the experience more than a $3,000 camera.
+Most wildlife sits at a distance, and binoculars let you watch behavior — the lion stalking, the bird fishing, the elephant communicating — that a camera can't capture.
+Bring both, but if you have to choose, choose binoculars.

 7. Neutral colors only.